 Color inversions only impacts colors.
 It doesn’t affect any of the underlying HTML or non-color CSS styles.
 This means any of the interactive elements you’ve built in will work just fine.

 But you’ll need to pay attention to contrast, backgrounds, and ensure transparent images are used properly.

 Danger!
 Background images and background gradients

-By far the most explosive finding of our investigation was how Gmail alters emails with a background image or a background gradient on text.
+By far the most explosive finding of our investigation was how Gmail (at least, for App users) alters emails with a background image or a background gradient on text.
 Gmail on Android is supposed to do a partial color invert.

 We tested two real-world scenarios for marketing emails: